epfahl/graphene_demo/README.md

 ## Models

-The demo is built around SQLAlchemy models for an `Account`, a `Location` under an account, a `User` under an account, and a `Feature` under a Location.
+The demo is built around SQLAlchemy models for an `Account`, a `Location` under an `Account`, a `User` under an `Account`, and a `Feature` under a `Location`.
 Appropriate foreign keys and relationships are specified in the models.
 The `features` table reflected by the `Feature` model records a time series of named features.

 Feel free to play around with the models in `model.py` and the data added in `database.py'.
 Add more models with deeper relationships, or include a richer data set.